Prepare and load your own data

 • All data must be in CSV format, using the schema described below.

-• You must also provide a JSON configuration file, named config.json, to map the CSV contents to the Data Commons schema knowledge graph.
+• You must also provide a JSON configuration file, named config.json, that specifies how to map and resolve the CSV contents to the Data Commons schema knowledge graph.
 The contents of the JSON file are described below.

 • All CSV files and the JSON file must be in the same directory